shaunVorster/go-live-messanger/README.md

 * In the left sidebar, click on ‘Advanced’ > Click on the ‘Developer Mode’ toggle to turn it on

 How to find your channel Id
+* Rename channel-ids(Blank).json to channel-ids.json
 * To find the Channel ID, right-click on the required channel name in the left sidebar and click on ‘Copy ID’.
-* Paste each channel id a new line in the channel-id
+* Paste each channel id a new json object in the channel-id.json file

 ## Twitter